esmuigors2/Prep2Cry/README.md

-# Prep2Cry: a set of scripts to prepare CRYSTAL input files en masse (and other helpers)
+# Prep2Cry: a set of scripts to prepare CRYSTAL input files en masse (and other helpers) – version 2!
 ## What it contains?
 * client-side script **prep2cry.sh** to extract data from a CIF file
 * server-side scripts and templates: